 The JetBlue Plus Card earns 6x points on JetBlue purchases, 2x points at restaurants and grocery stores, and 1x on all other purchases.
 You'll receive 50% off inflight purchases and pay no foreign transaction fees if you choose to use the card internationally.

 Two additional perks separate this card from its no-annual-fee sibling: Points Payback, a redemption bonus, and statement credits for JetBlue Vacations bookings.
 Points Payback allows you to redeem points for a statement credit on purchases of $25 or more — up to a maximum of $1,000 annually.
 The redemption bonus gives you 10% of your points back after traveling on a JetBlue award flight.
 You'll also receive a $100 statement credit after using your card to purchase a JetBlue Vacations package costing $100 or more.
 You can earn this credit once per year.

 The JetBlue Card

-JetBlue Business Card
+The JetBlue Business Card

-As a business card, it won't count towards Chase's 5/24 count, making it a great card to apply for if you're aiming for a Chase credit card and want to keep your applications to a minimum.
+As a business card, it won't count towards Chase's 5/24 rule, making it a great card to apply for if you're aiming for a Chase credit card and want to keep your applications to a minimum.

 JetBlue TrueBlue Loyalty Program

 You can redeem your TrueBlue points for one-way or round-trip flights, and there are no blackout dates (award prices are dynamic, relative to the cash price of the ticket).
-You can also redeem your TrueBlue points for flights on Hawaiian Airlines, vacation getaways, or even merchandise.
+You also can redeem your TrueBlue points for flights on Hawaiian Airlines, vacation getaways, or even merchandise.